rwegener2/chesapeake_mhw/README.md

 chesapeake_mhw
 ==============================

 This repository contains code to support the publication Spatial Variability of Marine Heatwaves in the Chesapeake Bay.
-Preprint available [here](https://doi.org/10.31223/X5299J) (DOI: 10.31223/X5299J).
+A preprint is available [here](https://doi.org/10.31223/X5299J) (DOI: 10.31223/X5299J).
 It has been submitted for review to the journal Estuaries and Coasts.

 ### Data Availability

-The input and output data for this repository is available in the SEANOE Data repository (DOI [10.17882/105013](https://doi.org/10.17882/105013).
-This repository includes the the starting satellite SST and Chesapeake Bay Program datasets cropped and subset to the Chesapeake Bay region and the 2003-2023 time period for this study.
+The input and output data for this repository is available in the SEANOE Data repository (DOI [10.17882/105013](https://doi.org/10.17882/105013)).
+This repository includes the starting satellite SST and Chesapeake Bay Program datasets subset to the Chesapeake Bay region and the 2003-2023 time period for this study.
 It also includes the outputs of the data processing for both the validation and marine heatwave analyses of this study.

 ### Environment Setup